P3pp3rF1y/Reliquary/README.md

 The mod currently is at v1.6.4-1.0.
 This is a direct port of Xeno's original commit to 1.6.4.
 I'll be adding stuff from later commits where I see fit, and will also being adding new features under a eventual v2.0 milestone.
 Version numbers are independent of MC versions, and MC versions are included solely as a convenience.

+Also, check issues for my version-to-version progress and roadmap leading to 2.0.

 Licence
 =========